maxinstuff/maxinstuff/README.md

 - 👋 Hi, I’m @maxinstuff
 - 👀 I’m interested in architecture, integrations, and cross-platform technologies
-- 🤖 Coding in C#, Python, Rust, Typescript/Javascript, and HTML/CSS
+- 🤖 Coding in C#, Python, Rust, PHP, Typescript/Javascript, and HTML/CSS
 - 💞️ Work on projects that solve real problems
 - 📫 You reach me on Reddit, u/maxinstuff